-For the purposes of this disclosure gross carrying amount of financial assets measured at amortised cost represents the amortised cost before ECL allowance and gross carrying amount of financial assets measured at FVOCI represents amortised cost before fair value adjustments and ECL allowance.
+For the purposes of this disclosure gross carrying amount of financial assets measured at amortised cost represents the amortised cost before ECL allowance and gross carrying

 (2) For definitions of stage I, II and III, refer to Note 12 Expected credit losses.
 Whilst exposures may have migrated to stage II it should not be inferred that such exposures are of a lower credit quality.
 The ECL for the stage III assets includes the benefit of collateral and other credit enhancements.